Benchmark-Kalanick Uber board suit sent to arbitration

 LeEco’s Silicon Valley offices are a virtual ghost town

-We’ve just received the following statement from former Uber CEO Travis Kalanick about the Uber-Benchmark lawsuit getting sent into arbitration.
+Today, a Delaware court ruled in the favor of former Uber CEO Travis Kalanick, who asked that a case brought against him by early Uber investor Benchmark be moved to arbitration, allowing him to avoid a nasty public battle with one of the company’s earliest supporters.

-“Mr. Kalanick is pleased that the court has ruled in his favor today and remains confident that he will prevail in the arbitration process.
+Kalanick quickly sent out a statement to reporters, saying that he is “pleased that the court has ruled in his favor today and remains confident that he will prevail in the arbitration process.
 Benchmark’s false allegations are wholly without merit and have unnecessarily harmed Uber and its shareholders.”

-Former Uber board member and early investor Shervin Pishevar’s team also provided a statement.
+A Benchmark spokesperson subsequently sent a separate statement, reading, “We look forward to presenting the facts as the case proceeds.
+This case is fundamentally a question of integrity and values and the facts will fully support Benchmark’s position.”

-“We are pleased with his honor’s decision sending the matter to arbitration.
-As the court recognized, this is a bilateral dispute between Benchmark and Travis Kalanick.
-As the court also recognized this matter should have been brought, if at all, in arbitration.
-We continue to believe that Benchmark filed this public lawsuit to vilify Travis Kalanick in the court of public opinion.
+Earlier this month, Benchmark sued Kalanick after pressuring him to resign from Uber in late June.
+In a filing that surprised many industry watchers, Benchmark further said it wants to remove Kalanick from Uber’s board, while eliminating three additional board positions that it says Kalanick sought — and won approval for — last year.

 Featured Image: Udit Kulshrestha/Bloomberg via Getty Images/Getty Images